darciopacifico/enablecache/README.md

 #Enablecache lib.
 ================

-## Allow to enable cache in almost any golang function easily
+Allow to enable cache in almost any golang function easily.

 ### Minimum example
 ```go